-The use of stop and search powers allow the police to tackle crime and anti social behaviour, and to prevent more serious crimes occurring.
-It is one of many tactics used by the police to maintain order and keep people safe.
+The use of stop and search powers allow the police to tackle crime and antisocial behaviour, and to prevent more serious crimes occurring.
+It is one of many powers used by the police to maintain order and keep people safe.
 Stop and search generally happens in public places.

 The police have the legal right to stop and search members of the public for a variety of reasons and using a number of powers.
-The main powers used require the officer to have reasonable grounds to suspect that the person stop searched is carrying a stolen or prohibited article.
+The main powers used require the officer to have genuine and objectively reasonable suspicion that they will find a prohibited article or item for use in crime.

 Other powers exist where an authorisation is required by a senior officer in relation to anticipated serious violence or terrorism.
 These powers are used less frequently as officers do not have to have reasonable suspicion about the individual being stopped and searched.

 The use of stop and search powers by the police is regulated by legislation and codes of practice.
 We recognise that the use of this power, if not used properly, can cause concern amongst communities.
 We appreciate that searching somebody can be invasive and these are powers that need to be used appropriately and sensitively.
 We are committed to being completely transparent in how, when and where we use these powers and what the outcomes of searches are.
 The information below shows how we are committed to this.

 Click here for information on the Home Office's 2014 consultation on Stop Search.

 Stop Search Record Request